NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 necessary.

-Now you may skip to chapter :numref:`nextsteps` which will discuss the ``stereo`` program in more detail and the other tools in ASP.
+Now you may skip to chapter :numref:`nextsteps` which will discuss the ``parallel_stereo`` program in more detail and the other tools in ASP.

 .. _dg_tutorial:

-Tutorial: Processing Earth DigitalGlobe/Maxar Images
+Tutorial: Processing Earth DigitalGlobe/Maxar images
 ====================================================

 In this chapter we will focus on how to process Earth images, or more